MT4 Backtesting: How to Test and Optimize Strategies in MetaTrader 4

 |---|---|---|

-A quick word of caution: It's easy to get a "perfect" backtest by over-optimizing—forcing settings to fit past data perfectly.
-This rarely works in live markets.
-Use optimization to find robust, sensible parameter ranges, not a single magical number.
+A warning I've learned to take seriously: it's easy to over-optimize — forcing settings to fit past data perfectly.
+The result looks amazing in the backtest and fails immediately in live markets.
+Use optimization to find sensible parameter ranges, not a single magical number.

 Common MT4 Backtesting Pitfalls (And How to Steer Clear)